pattertj/LoopTrader/README.md

 More detailed instructions on specific components can be found in the [wiki](https://github.com/pattertj/LoopTrader/wiki).

 ## Usage
-Currently all configuration of LoopTrader is done in the code when creating the bot in [main.py](https://github.com/pattertj/LoopTrader/blob/looptrader/__main__.py) and in the [.env](https://github.com/pattertj/LoopTrader/blob/looptrader/sample.env) file.
-A sample .env file is provided, but it should be renamed to ".env" and the configuration variables populated.
+Currently all configuration of LoopTrader is done in the code when creating the bot in [main.py](https://github.com/pattertj/LoopTrader/blob/looptrader/__main__.py), the [.env](https://github.com/pattertj/LoopTrader/blob/looptrader/sample.env), and [config.yaml](https://github.com/pattertj/LoopTrader/blob/looptrader/sample.config.yaml) file.
+A sample .env and .yaml file are provided, but should be renamed to ".env" and "config.yaml" respectively, with the configuration variables populated.

 ## Contributing
 ### Start contributing right now: